shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab10_Mobile.md

     ![](../images/MB-240-2.jpg)

-1. If you have barcode available click on the barcode symbol and allow the app to use your device and scan a barcode.
+1. If you have a barcode available click on the barcode symbol and allow the app to use your device and scan a barcode.

 1. If you do not have a barcode, enter **ABC888** for **Serial number**.